masiro918/TietokantaHarkkatyo/README.md

 Rekisteröityneitä käyttäjiä on kolmea eri laatua: tavallinen, moderator ja admin.
 Tavallinen käyttäjä pystyy tekemään edellä mainitsemani asiat, eli luomaan kysymyksiä, vastaamaan muiden kysymyksiin ja tykkäämään kysymyksistä.
 Moderator pystyy poistamaan muiden viestejä.
 Admin-käyttäjällä on kaikista eniten valtuuksia.
 Admin pystyy tekemään kaikki edellä mainitsemani toimenpiteet.
 Lisäksi admin pystyy tekemään tavallisista käyttäjistä moderator-käyttäjiä ja poistamaan kenen tahansa käyttäjätilin.

+## Installation

+We assume that you have installed Docker on your desktop.
+You can install this software by using Docker hub or manually by command: docker build . -t TietokantaHarkkatyo.
+After that you can run it by typing: docker run -it -p 3000:5000 TietokantaHarkkatyo.
+Navigate to address: 127.0.0.1:3000

+ATTETION!
+The Docker container does not include database!
+You have to configure environment variables and database connetions yourself.
+The program still "runs", but not correctly because of database.